CrowdHailer/eyg-lang/reading/compilation.md

 Crafting interpreters goes via a VM, and implemented in GO. !!!!!!!!!! (could just follow this then immutable beans)

-- https://github.com/hurryabit/pukeko A toy compiler based on SPJ's "The Implementation of Functional Programming Languages"
+- https://github.com/hurryabit/pukeko A toy compiler based on SPJ's "The Implementation of Functional Programming Languages" LAZY and loads of different machines

 ## General optimisations
 - https://compiler.club/compiling-lambda-calculus/